hashicorp/design-system/website/docs/components/form/checkbox/partials/guidelines/guidelines.md

 - When only one choice can be selected, consider [Radio](/components/form/radio/) buttons.
 - When checking or unchecking results in an immediate change, consider [Toggle](/components/form/toggle).

-### Indeterminate State
+## Indeterminate state

-Checkboxes, primarily toggling between checked and unchecked states, offer a third, indeterminate state for indicating a "partially checked" condition in nested structures, manageable not through HTML, but JavaScript.
+Indeterminate states indicate a "partially checked" condition in nested structures or tables.

 <Hds::Form::Checkbox::Field indeterminate={{true}} as |F|>
   <F.Label>All datacenters</F.Label>